-I’m a freelance journalist, reporting on biology, medicine, social sciences and the environment from genetics and stem cells, through ecology and conservation, to psychology and psychiatry.
+I’m a reporter on the science and health desk at BuzzFeedNews, based in San Francisco.
+My interests span biology, medicine, social sciences and the environment from genetics and stem cells, through ecology and conservation, to psychology and psychiatry.
 I’m especially interested in investigative and data-driven journalism.

 I got my break in journalism in 1989 as a reporter for Nature in London, fresh from a PhD in animal behavior.
-Later I worked as European correspondent for Science, as news editor for New Scientist and chief news & features editor with Nature, before moving in California in 2005 to become New Scientist’s San Francisco bureau chief.
+Later I worked as European correspondent for Science, as news editor for New Scientist and chief news & features editor with Nature, before moving to California in 2005 to become New Scientist’s San Francisco bureau chief.

 When the opportunity arises, I love to combine my work with travel.
 Over the years I’ve reported from countries including Cameroon, Cambodia, China, Indonesia, Mexico, Russia and Vietnam.